Child Health Regional Meetings

 If you have any questions about registration, please contact us at email@example.com.

-If you find that you cannot attend this course you must cancel no later than August 25 for the September 15 workshop; September 4 for the September 22 and 23 meetings; and September 11 for the September 30 meeting.
-Any cancellation received after deadline will be charged the full registration fee.
+If you find that you cannot attend, you must cancel no later than March 26 for the April 9 and 13 meetings and April 6 for the April 20 and 23 meetings.
+Any cancellation received after the deadline will be charged the full registration fee.
 All cancelations must be received in writing.
-You may send cancellations to Cherelle Whitfield at email@example.com.
-Substitutions from the same organization are allowed at any time with prior notification to firstname.lastname@example.org.
+You may send cancellations to Cherelle Whitfield at firstname.lastname@example.org.
+Substitutions from the same organization are allowed up until the day prior to the meeting with prior notification to email@example.com.